Updated April 14, 2023

-Port scanning is most commonly used in the ethical hacking program by an attacker to find any loopholes in the system.
-All systems connected to a LAN (Local Area Network) or to an Internet using modem run many ethical hacking services that listen at well-known and not well-known ports.
+Port scanning is most commonly used in the ethical hacking program by attackers to find loopholes.
+All systems connected to a LAN (Local Area Network) or an Internet using a modem run many ethical hacking services that listen at well-known and not well-known ports.
 There are a total of 1 to 65535 ports available on the computer.
 The port scanning allows the attacker to find which ports are available.

-Open scan (also known as TCP scan) is normally used to program sockets.
-This is quite an old ethical hacking technique and works more correctly in making a full connection with the server.
+Open scan (TCP scan) is normally used to program sockets.
+This is quite an old ethical hacking technique and works more correctly to connect with the server fully.
 In order to establish the connection, it makes an authentication using three packets.
 This mechanism of authentication is called a three-way handshake.

 For open port :

 Client –> SYN –>

 The advantage of this open scan is that it is easy to program.
 However, the limitation is that detecting and making logs on each connection is very easy.

 - The connect() system call provided by an ethical hacking operating system is used to open a connection to every interesting port on the machine.